 Section 9(3): This subsection requires that "...walls in excess of 1500 square feet of exposed exterior area shall avoid treatment with a single color or texture, minimal detailing and lacking architectural treatments.
 Architectural wall treatments shall be utilized on such walls to create visual interest through the use of texture variations, multiple complementary colors, shadow lines, contrasting shapes, applied features and related architectural devices."
-The large blank wall of the north elevation fails to meet this requirement.
-It has minimal architectural treatment, is all the same color and general texture.
-Additional architectural enhancements beyond the stone veneer cap on the west end are recommended for this wall.
+The large blank walls of the north and south elevations fail to meet this requirement.
+They have no or minimal architectural treatment and are all the same color and general texture.
+Additional architectural enhancements are recommended for these walls.

 Section 9(4): this subsection requires that the overall size, shape and proportion of the building elements and the building's placement on the site are to be consistent with similar buildings in surrounding developments.
 None of the nearby buildings are of a similar character to what is proposed in this petition.
-The other buildings in the development are taller and offer more architectural interest.
-The architecture of this building is, however, an improvement from that of the previously submitted plan relative to the recommendations of this subsection.
+The other building in the development and taller and offer more architectural interest.
+Even other larger buildings in the city that are low in height relative to their length, such as Hobby Lobby, Target, Elco Chevrolet, Olde Towne Plaza, Central Plaza and Ballwin Plaza, have more architectural interest (at least on the front) than has been incorporated in the design of this building.

 Section 9(5): This subsection addresses architectural screening devices.
-The trash container screening should be required to match or coordinate with the building architecture.
-The site plan notation does not make this clear.
+The trash container screening is proposed to match the building architecture.
 The roof mounted equipment screening was addressed in section 9 (2) above.

 Section 9(6): This subsection establishes additional regulations for large scale developments to further enhance the pedestrian experience and the visual appearance of the building from all sides.
-By the standards of the typical retail development in Ballwin, I believe that this building qualifies as a large scale development and is subject to the following subsections.
+By the standards of the typical retail development in Ballwin, I believe that this approximately 15,000 square foot building qualifies as a large scale development and is subject to this section.

 Section 9(6)(a): This subsection directs that long facade walls (over 100 linear feet) in length shall incorporate secondary access points or improvements that physically express internal functions and/or break up the architectural massing of long, tall and blank walls.
-I believe that the submitted plan does this.
+Perhaps some architectural treatment at the eastern end of the front wall would address this issue.

 Section 9(6)(b): This subsection directs that facades in excess of 30 linear feet shall incorporate design features such as specially enhanced pedestrian oriented areas, generous landscaping, retaining walls and raised planters, variations in building wall planes, materials and color, towers, monuments, pergolas, artwork, entablatures, porticos, texture, shadow lines, and other features that help define the human scale.
 Long tall continuous wall planes should be avoided.
-I believe an effort has been made to comply with these recommendations on the south, west and to a lesser degree the east facades of the building.
-As stated above, the north (rear) façade, the side that faces the single family residential development, is still somewhat lacking in architecture.

 Section 9(7): This subsection requires the use of landscaping with irrigation and native or acclimatized species to complement and enhance the building's design.
-A landscaping plan has been submitted.
+A landscaping plan has been submitted for lot "A" that is not in compliance with the landscaping requirements of this ordinance.
 Some recommended adjustments to the landscaping plan have been made elsewhere in this report.
+The use of native or acclimatized species cannot be confirmed because no species information has been provided as part of the landscape plan.

 Section 9(8): This subsection addresses issues of screening and landscaping on the site.
-This issue, with specific recommendations, has been addressed earlier in this report (#8 of the C-1 discussion).
+This issue, with specific recommendations, has been addressed elsewhere in this report.
 This section goes on to require visual and sound screening from surrounding properties and upper levels of surrounding structures.

-Given the relative location of the building and site to surrounding residential uses and the sound attenuation requirements of Ballwin's regulations, I believe that the requirements of this subsection have been substantially met if the recommended amendments are met.
+Given the relative location of the building and site to surrounding residential uses and the sound attenuation requirements of the special use exception regulations, I believe that the requirements of this section have been met.